 Routinify, a telecare service provider for aging adults, raised $1.5 million from Resolute Capital Partners (RCP), a private equity firm.

-The company plans to use new funds to expand its telecare offerings.
+The company plans to use new funds to further expand its telecare offerings.

 Routinify provides a telecare program called WellAssist that supports and continuously monitors the health, safety, and well-being of aging adults all day so they can live independently at home.